SloveniaOfficial Name: Republic of Slovenia

 HIV/AIDS Restrictions: The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Slovenia.

-Information about dual nationality or the prevention of international child abduction can be found on our website.
+Information about dual nationality prevention of international child abduction can be found or our website.
 For further information about customs regulations, please read our Customs Information page.

 Safety and Security

 Credible information indicates terrorist groups continue plotting possibly near term attacks in Europe.
 All European countries remain potentially vulnerable to attacks from transnational terrorist organizations.
 We remind U.S. citizens to remain vigilant with regard to their personal security and to exercise caution while traveling in Slovenia.